danhamilton/WP-InstaSites/README.md

 WP-InstaSites
 ===================================
-The InstaSite plugin provides direct integration into the InstaManager application
+The InstaSite plugin provides direct integration into the InstaManager application.
+InstaManager is cloud based vacation rental software which powers vacation rental property managers around the world.

 Features
 - Responsive themes